 - A. Remove the seat (Seating system). - B. Remove the leg rests (Seating system). - C. Remove the armrests (Seating system). - D. Fold down the backrest (Seating system). - Ensure that any detachable parts are secured with your mobility aid or separately packed and labelled so they do not get lost during loading and unloading. - The wheelchair may be transported by road, rail, sea or air as the batteries supplied conform to IATA regulations.
 If the batteries are replaced by non-IATA approved batteries then they will need to be removed for air travel.
 Your dealer can assist in supplying batteries that are IATA approved. - Before you travel, please contact the appropriate carrier.
 The travel operator will be able to supply details of any special requirements/instructions. - For information about dimensions and weight of the wheelchair, see (Section 10). - For information about the batteries in your wheelchair see (Section 6). - Ensure that any detachable parts are secured with your mobility aid or separately packed and labelled so they do not get lost during loading and unloading. - Take this user manual, the seating system user manual (& Seating System) and the controller user manual (& Controller) with you.
-The carrier will need to refer to the following sections: - v.
-Pushing the wheelchair, (Section 5.8). - vi.
-How to lock/unlock the controller: $\ \square$ Controller. - vii.
-How to disconnect the batteries, (Section 6.7) - viii.
+The carrier will need to refer to the following sections: - i.
+Pushing the wheelchair, (Section 5.8).

+- iii.
+How to disconnect the batteries, (Section 6.7) - iv.
 How to disconnect the drive, (Section 5.8) - Transporting the chair, (Section 7.0). - Medium to long term storage, follow the instructions, (Section 8.5).